Product

 The five axes, explained.

 Each axis is a yes-or-no test you can run on any vendor in any demo.
-A chatbot fails one or more.
-An agent passes all five.
-Vendors selling chatbot-with-agent-vocabulary will dance on at least one of the axes; that is the tell.
+An AI chatbot fails one or more of these axes.
+An AI agent passes all five.
+Vendors selling AI chatbot products with AI agent vocabulary will dance on at least one of the axes; that is the tell.
+The comparison is not academic: which side of the line a product sits on determines whether a team of 12 shrinks to 4 or stays at 12 with a "deflection rate" dashboard that looks good while the team handles everything the AI could not.

 01